Home - Dinner - Pasta - Fettuccine Bolognese in 45 Minutes

 This post may contain affiliate links.
 Please read my disclosure policy.

-Bolognese versus tomato sauce
+Wait — Bolognese isn’t a tomato sauce

 Ingredients for cooking Bolognese sauce, including bowls of chopped celery, carrots, onion, tomato paste, ground sausage, butter and milk.